ThomasBoutonnetAntelo/AoECantripSaveStudy/README.md

 Taking into account that monsters whose dex and con saves are equal don't skew our choice, we can safely say that our rule of thumb has around 75% accuracy throughout every cr level in the Player's Handbook monster list.
 (The cr 12 dip is caused by the very small pool of monsters skewing the results)

 This resolves the debate about which is best between **dex** or **con** saves.
-It is evident that at higher cr than 2 dex saves are lower for us to abuse, in front of an ever rising constitution.
+It is evident that at equal or higher cr than 2 dex saves are lower for us to abuse, in front of an ever rising constitution.
 In lower cr brackets constitution is lacking, making it perfect for our low level AoE spells.
 We have also proven a misconception about size: **smaller creatures don't have strictly higher dex saves**, it stays quite static by size until the biggest ones which see an augment.
 On the other hand constitution saves do get lower depending on size.
 Comparing these two will give constitution a better outcome, but for tiny and small creatures only.

 Maybe other stats or characteristics might influence our choice of save, but as an overall choice our rule of thumbs has a pretty high succes rate.